 Coach Tessmer joined WSU in 1994 with an extensive and impressive coaching and recruiting background.
 She coached on the Division I level for six years, first with James Madison University, a team that competed in the NCAA Regional's two straight years and was ranked in the top 10.
 She then assisted at George Washington University for two years, a team that also received votes in the top 20 polls during her tenure.
 Prior to joining Worcester State, Karen was the First Assistant at Ivy League power, Dartmouth College, where she brought in many prized recruits and saw her team rise to be Ivy League Champions.

-Coach Tessmer has been named MASCAC Coach of the Year three times during her tenure at Worcester State, most recently during the 2012-13 campaign for helping lead the squad to second place in the MASCAC standings and a first-round home game.
-She was also tabbed by her peers in 2012-13 for earning second place in the conference, in 2006 for capturing the leagues regular season title after graduating four seniors (three starters) the year before and in 1998 for turning around a program that hadn't seen a winning season since 1990.
+Coach Tessmer has been named MASCAC Coach of the Year four times during her tenure at Worcester State, most recently during the 2016-17 season, helping lead her team to the third seed in the MASCAC and a first-round home game.
+She was also tabbed by her peers in 2012-13 for earning second place in the conference, in 2006 for capturing the leagues regular season title after graduating four seniors (three starters) the year before, and in 1998 for turning around a program that hadn't seen a winning season since 1990.
 This past season, Tessmer earned her 300th career win at Worcester State in a conference game against MCLA.